signalfx/terraform-signalfx-slx/README.md

 Next, your service(s) will need to isolate their SLI metrics and any defined SLO thresholds.

+**Note:** When you specify the queries, remember to specify the [appropriate rollup policy](https://docs.signalfx.com/en/latest/reference/analytics-docs/intro-analytics.html#rollup-policies).
+Depending on metric type and meaning, you might want to use average, sum, min or max!

 To create resources using this module, you can then include it in your existing Terraform like so:

 ```